Brotherhood of St Laurence: Disability services

 BSL has partnered with the National Disability Insurance Agency (NDIA) to deliver Local Area Coordination (LAC) and early childhood services for the National Disability Insurance Scheme (NDIS) across the North East Melbourne, Hume Merri-bek, Brimbank Melton, Western Melbourne and Bayside Peninsula areas.

 This service includes supporting those living with disability to access community and mainstream services and resources and supporting people who meet the NDIS access requirements to navigate and engage effectively with the NDIS.

 Social enterprises

 The Brotherhood has 24 community stores (also known as op-shops) across greater Melbourne and Geelong where it sells donated furniture, clothing and other household items.
-As well as selling low-cost goods to families and bargain hunters, the organisation offers volunteer opportunities and a place for community connection.
-Among BSL's community stores, are two Hunter Gatherer shops specialising in selling hand-picked vintage clothing, accessories and bric-a-brac.

-Brotherhood Books is Australia's only online charity second-hand bookstore stocking a wide range of popular books, rare and collectable titles and children's books.

 Staff and Volunteers

 In 2024, BSL employed over 1500 staff and around 1250 volunteers across the organisation.

 Governance

 BSL is an income tax-exempt charity, has deductible gift recipient status and is registered with the Australian Charities and Not-for-profits Commission.

 Partnerships and Corporate support

 BSL provides corporate volunteering and donation opportunities and has a range of partnerships with charities as well as businesses (e.g. ANZ bank) and councils (e.g. Yarra City Council).